Bluff Trail Guide

 Site 11 (Bluff Campground)

 After the clearing, there is another fork in the trail.
-Straight ahead will lead you to the Bluff Campground.
-To stay along the trail, veer right and continue to follow the white number one signs.
+Straight ahead, a short spur will lead to the Bluff Campground.
+To stay on the trail loop, veer right to pick up the Firefly Trail and follow the white number ten signs.

 The Bluff Campground is a second primitive campground at Congaree National Park.
 Up until 2012, the Bluff Campground was used for group camping.
 However, since the reconfiguration of the site, the campground now consists of 6 different individual sites located at the outskirts of a grassy clearing.

 The Bluff Campground has no corresponding parking lot, and is only accessible via a hike along the Bluff Trail.
-Similar to the Longleaf Campground, campers must self-register at a kiosk located at the entrance of the campsite.
+Similar to the Longleaf Campground, campers must register through recreation.gov or by calling 1-877-444-6777.

 Site 12 (The bluff edge)